Text consolidated by Valsts valodas centrs (State

 taxation period in which the permit to apply the direct tax

-reliefs has been issued and the contract for the making of
+reliefs has been issued and the contract for making investments

-investments or for the settlement of estimated wage costs has
+or for the settlement of the estimated wage costs has been

 (2) The right to receive the direct tax reliefs shall expire